niels4/websocket-text-relay.nvim/README.md

 ```

 You can override the command used to start the language server using the `cmd` option.
 This is useful for local
 development and debugging the application using the chrome debugger.
-See the [develoeprs guide](https://github.com/niels4/websocket-text-relay/blob/main/docs/dev-getting-started.md) for more information.
+See the [developer's guide](https://github.com/niels4/websocket-text-relay/blob/main/docs/dev-getting-started.md) for more information.

 ```lua